threefoldtecharchive/did_research/meetings/did_for_phonebook_farms_nodes.md

 ## Which DID needs tokens ?

-Substrate balances module (manages things related to funds) could be modified to be tied to DIDs, we could say ‘address which doesn’t belong to a DID could only have limited amount of 50 tokens, just enough to create transactions (and track that over lifetime not to get more than 50 tokens).
+- Substrate balances module (manages things related to funds) could be modified to be tied to DIDs, we could say ‘address which doesn’t belong to a DID could only have limited amount of 50 tokens, just enough to create transactions (and track that over lifetime not to get more than 50 tokens).
 You could have DID with a list of addresses, people could have more than one address if they search use.
 If you add your address to DID you can have more than 50 tokens (because we know who you are).
 We can verify that you own the address because you need to provide a signature from the private key linked to the address, proving that you own the address.
 Also multi-signature is possible with one of the keys that is already in the DID and one of the keys that belong to the address.
 Needs to be done, people that are KYC proven can use unlimited funds.
-Nodes, sysadmins and people will need tokens, farms won’t.
+- Nodes, sysadmins and people will need tokens, farms won’t.
 Alternative is to apply sponsorship (similar to ongoing change with Stellar), substrate is configurable, so we can do this also here.
-KYC needs to happen with whom ?
+- KYC needs to happen with whom ?
 User and owner of the farm (so both persons).

-Managing trx fees = hard part ?
+- Managing trx fees = hard part ?
 Sysadmin should be able manage its own wallet, then you can decide who pays for it.
 So only nodes = problem for trx fees ?
 Problem ?
 Right now, one of the issues = if I boot a node with farm_id, then the node is auto part of this farm with farm_id.
 No way to block that.
 Farmer to accept node in his farm ?
 Just a check in 0-OS, data needs to be there on the farm that the farm has accepted yourself.
 We can do that: we have DID of farm set in the node DID.
 We just need a permanent verification?
 “Accept node in farm” call is possible: You have the farm DID so you can resolve the owners, just check that it’s a signature from owners or sysadmins.
 Even if sysadmin who signs is later removed, no issue (all is logged in history).
 We can also fund the nodes with tokens once the farmer accepts.

-you know the key pair of the node, so you can have public key in your DID as well and you know which nodes belong to you.
+You know the key pair of the node, so you can have public key in your DID as well and you know which nodes belong to you.
 So in Farm UI you can see list of the nodes.
 Sysadmin’s wallet can keep the nodes addresses funded, can be automated.

 ## How to set up the node and fund with tokens from the farmer ?